-Take command and act immediately to declare the treat ("SCHOOTER AT 10 O'CLOCK!" - "THERE IS A BOMBUNDER BLUE CAR!"
-"KNIFE IN RED JACKET!"
-The goal is to focus everyone on the threat so the target can move away and law enforcement can move in.
-With the focus on the threat, implement your predetermined bailout either to a defendable zone or via an escape route.
+Take command and act immediately to declare the treat ("SCHOOTER AT 10 O'CLOCK!" - "THERE IS A BOMB UNDER BLUE CAR!"
+"THERE IS A KNIFE IN RED JACKET!"
+The goal is to focus everyone on the threat so target can move away and law enforcement can move in.
+Implement predetermined specific bailout either to defendable zone or escape route.
 Once the incident is declared, everyone in the entourage should focus on the voice of the primary body guard and move as a unit per his or her instructions.
-For example, based on preevent route and site surveys, the primary body guards will call out a direction such as MOVE TO TWO O'CLOCK which means everyone will head that direction hopefully following a professionally trained and properly positioned body and vehicle guard (Refer to MPI Executive & Dignitary Protection Course Materials written by Tony Conti).
+For example, based on pre-event route and site surveys, the primary body guards will call out a direction such as MOVE TO TWO O'CLOCK which means everyone will head that direction hopefully following a professionally trained and properly positioned body or vehicle guard (Refer to MPI Executive & Dignitary Protection Course Materials written by RMLC faculty member Tony Conti).

 Taking command might simply mean taking evasive action so you don't come in contact with officers responding to another incident.
-Terrorists often create a diversion near their target to first lure body guards away and than substitute their bogus uniformed officers who subsequently kill or kidnap the primary targets.
-Because of these and other popular terrorist' MOs many security professional now deploy uniformed-armed, uniformed-unarmed, and plain cloths-concealed carry personnel to protect high level targets against organized assaults.
-Organized criminals and experienced terrorists fear the presence of concealed-carry personnel so if you can only afford one body guard, choose a plain clothed concealed-carry body guard.
+Terrorist often create a diversion near their target to first lure body guards away and than substitute their bogus uniformed officers who subsequently kill or kidnap the primary targets.
+Because of these and other popular terrorist' MOs many security professionals now deploy uniformed-armed, uniformed-unarmed, and plain cloths-concealed carry personnel to protect high level targets against organized assaults.
+Organized criminals and experienced terrorists fear the possible involvement of concealed-carry personnel.
+So, if you can only afford one body guard, choose a plain clothed concealed-carry body guard.
 Concealed carry provides the same deterrent hidden cameras provide in well designed surveillance security systems.
 (Refer to our RMLC programs on security integration, camera placement, and sequential numbering).